UC Personal Insight Questions Guide and Tips. A Deep Dive Into Each UC PIQ

 #7 What have you done to make your school or your community a better place?

 Have you truly had a meaningful service experience?
 Then, this prompt is for you.
 Really, that’s all you need to make an effective use of this prompt, and is one that we recommend often.
 A strong response here just requires you to be vulnerable.
-Often, starting as a new volunteer is a daunting experience, so describing how you felt when you started and comparing that with how you ended feeling (and impacting others) is the best.
+Often, starting as a new volunteer is a daunting experience.
+Therefore describing how you felt when you started.
+Then comparing that with how you ended feeling (and impacting others) is the best.
 Don’t forget to clearly define how your contribution “made your community a better place”.

 Remember to avoid listing volunteer experiences that are unrelated.
 You don’t want to detract from your story.
 Staying focused is key for this prompt.
 Defining how your work made the community a better place is a must.
 Without it, your impact doesn’t show, and your essay is less memorable.